 Can I Use A Drying Net Or A Baboo Basket Like Sun-Drying?

-But not like hanging, attaching area increased to use a net or a basket.
+But not unlike hanging, attaching area increased to use of a net or a basket.
 You need extra attention to persimmons to prevent growing mold.

-Changing position each few days is better.
-Don’t forget use a disposal gloves.
+Changing position every few days is better.
+Don’t forget to use disposable gloves.